Symmetric blind information reconciliation for quantum key distribution: Basic concepts of error correction

-The main advantage of the blind reconciliation over rate-adaptive scheme is that it allows one to adjust the efficiency to the actual error ratio, which can significantly fluctuate around the average QBER.
-In Refs.~\cite{LDPC5_blind,LDPC6_blindrep} it was shown the gradual disclosing of information can notably lower the mean value of $f$ together with frame error rate (FER).
-These are benefits obtained by price of introducing of additional interactivity (see Fig.~\ref{fig:comparison}).
+The main advantage of blind reconciliation over the rate-adaptive scheme is that it allows one to adjust the efficiency to the actual error ratio, which can significantly fluctuate around the average QBER.
+In Refs.~\cite{LDPC5_blind,LDPC6_blindrep} it was shown that the gradual disclosing of information can notably lower the mean value of $f$ together with frame error rate (FER).
+These are benefits obtained at the price of introducing additional interactivity (see Fig.~\ref{fig:comparison}).